Pasar Baru: Decline

 Pasar Baru began to lose out to modern shopping malls of the 1970s and 1980s, such as Gajah Mada Plaza, Aldiron Plaza and Ratu Plaza; as well as large air-conditioned malls in the 1990s.
 Despite this, Pasar Baru continues to survive with a more mid-market target.

 A roof was installed over Pasar Baru street to protect shoppers from the rain.

 Attractions

 Pasar Baru includes three different areas of Jalan Pintu Air Raya, Metro Atom Plaza and Harco Plaza Pasar Baru, allowing visitors to find almost everything under the sun, such as clothes, footwear, musical instruments, beauty products, watches, cameras and more.
 In addition to being a shopping paradise, Pasar Baru also offers legendary noodle shops and street food as well as religious spots.
+It is also well known as the notaphilic and numismatic center of Jakarta with stores in Harco Pasar Baru selling banknotes foreign and domestic as well as collectable coins.